aptech/docs/docs/CR-fseek.rst

    call fseek(f,0,0);
    call fseek(f,p,0);

-If you pass fseek the handle of a file opened with open (i.e., a data set or matrix file), your program will terminate with a fatal error.
+If you pass :func:`fseek` the handle of a file opened with :func:`open` (i.e., a data set or matrix file), your program will terminate with a fatal error.

 .. seealso:: Functions :func:`fopen`